jeffmaher/github-repo-starter-template/README.md

 1. Add an owner, repo name, and privacy level; then click **Begin Import**.
 1. Wait a moment; take a quick tea break. ☕️

+### Configure Pull Request Merging

+By only allowing squash merging in pull requests, your changes will only be merged in as atomic commits and reduces the amount of noise in your commit log.
+This makes it easier to rollback changes and see when your `main` branch definitely changed.

+To do this, follow these steps:

+1. From your repository's page, go to **Settings**.
+2. From the **Merge button** section, have the following settings:

+    - [ ] Allow merge commits
+    - [X] Allow squash merging
+    - [ ] Allow rebase merging
+    - [X] Automatically delete head branches

+The last checkbox makes sure you don't have a lot of dead branches lingering in your repository.

 ### Configure pull requests checks

 You'll likely be running tests or running static analysis tools when pull requests are created, updated (i.e. a new commit comes in), or re-opened (after being closed).
 For any job that you want GitHub Actions to run at pull request time, either modify or add steps to the [`.github/workflows/pull_request.yml`](.github/workflows/pull_request.yml) file.
 Commands in the file say how to do this.